SoftUni-Internal/interactive-content/EN/04-Hibernate-Code-First/02-Single-Strategy.md

 `@Inheritance(strategy=InheritanceType.SINGLE_TABLE)` annotation is used with parent class.

-A discriminator column is used to determine to which class the particular row belongs to.
+A discriminator column is used to determine to which class the particular row belongs.

-Let's see following example:
+Let us see the following example:

 **Vehicle class:**